rte-france/Grid2Op/docs/makeenv.rst

 see the section :ref:`cache_manip` for more information), afterwards it will use the downloaded environment.

 If your computer don't have internet access, or you prefer to download things manually, it is also possible to provide the full absolute path of you dataset.
-On linux / unix (including macos) machine this will be something like
+On linux / unix (including macos) machines this will be something like

 .. code-block:: python